MAGALA-RICHARD/documentation-example/doc/api.rst

         ``model_name`` : str
             Name of the model instance to modify.
+        ``cachit`` : bool, optional
+           used to cache results for model selection.
+Defaults to False.
+Important during repeated calls, like in optimization.
+        cache_size: int, optional
+        maximum number of caches that can be made to avoid memory leaks in case cacheit is true.
+Defaults to 300

         ``**kwargs`` : dict
             Additional keyword arguments specific to the model type.
 These vary by component: